afontenot/pyweight/docs/md/Technical Concepts.md

-NIDDK model of diet performance suggests that someone who is 235 lbs, having recently gained 85 pounds will consume about 400 more calories per day than an otherwise metabolically equivalent individual of the same weight who recently lost 85 pounds. [^2] [^3]
+NIDDK model of diet performance suggests that someone who is 235 lbs, having recently gained 85 pounds will consume about 400 more calories per day than an otherwise metabolically equivalent individual of the same weight who recently lost 85 pounds.[^2] [^3]

-This effect is partially explained by different in body composition.
+This effect is partially explained by differences in body composition.
 Lean body mass requires more energy to maintain than does fat.
 But there may also be some active component, whereby the body reduces its metabolic rate following weight loss more than can be explained by changes in body composition.

 The existence of this effect --- at all --- is contentious.
-Some studies found no such effect. [^4]
+Some studies found no such effect.[^4]

-We suggest that while such an effect may make sense, both physiologically and in terms of selective pressure, it is likely to be temporary.
+We suggest that while such an effect may make sense both physiologically and in terms of selective pressure, it is likely to be temporary.
 The NIDDK model shows a much larger effect for gaining weight than it does for losing weight.
 There is only a 50 calorie a